Algebra--Mrs. Mary Ellen Costello

 Notebook: You need a 3-ring binder divided into 4 sections: Classwork, Homework, Assessments, and Other.
 Additionally, you need loose leaf and graph paper available each day.
 It is important to come to class prepared with your materials and ready to learn.

 Homework: Homework is assigned daily, including Friday.
 It is important for you to try every problem.
 You will receive homework credit for an incorrect answer but no credit for a blank sheet.
-Should you get home and forget the assignment, go to this teacher website.
+Should you get home and forget the assignment, go to your Schoology list of assignments.

 Grades: Your marking period grade is the weighted average of tests, quizzes, projects, and a homework completion grade.
 Quizzes are usually announced.
 Tests are always announced and will be reviewed for in class.